-An impairment analysis is performed at each reporting date on an individual basis for major clients.
+An expected credit loss analysis is performed at each reporting date on an individual basis for some major clients.
 In addition, a large number of minor receivables are grouped into groups and are assessed for impairment collectively.
 The calculation involves certain percentages derived from group of inputs, including historical collection patterns, type of customer, services provided, aging of accounts receivable reports, and default definition through the number of days past due, in addition to considering future factors.